chicago-aiscience/workshop-sst/CONTRIBUTING.md

 Below are some commonly used words you'll want to leverage in your documentation contributions:
 - **GitHub** - one word, and capitalization of the 'G' and the 'H'
-- [INSERT YOUR PROJECT SPECIFIC COMMON TERMS AND HOW TO USE THEM]

 #### Inline Code Documentation